 Today I decided to try cross-country skiing with a friend.

-Look at those legs; I’m strong, confident and poised for action.
-I wasn’t actually moving but I look good right?
-Besides how hard could cross-country skiing be?
-You shush under your own steam, there aren’t black diamond hills to navigate and it’s not about speed or competition; it’s about relaxation, nature and fresh air.
+Look at those legs; I’m healthy, confident, and poised for action.
+I wasn’t moving, but I look good, right?
+Besides, how hard could cross-country skiing be?
+You shush under your own steam, there aren’t black diamond hills to navigate, and it’s not about speed or competition; it’s about relaxation, nature, and fresh air.
 This is my kind of sport!

 Have a great week!